 Luxury homes are valued within the approximate 10% (or 5% to 1% depending on the area) of all properties on the local market.
 They are located in prime or optimal areas, constructed with high-end materials and finishes, designed with architectural details, feature decadent amenities, and tend to be on the bigger size compared to other properties.
 These high-end constructions are priced higher than the majority of other local properties and can easily go upwards of one to tens of millions of dollars.

 While agents can receive bigger commissions for these expensive homes, breaking into the luxury real estate market takes more effort than listing an average property.
-Luxury real estate agents deal with high to ultra-high net worth individuals, a group of people who have more than $30 million in assets.
+Luxury real estate professionals deal with high to ultra-high net worth individuals, a group of people who have more than $30 million in assets.
 These luxury clients expect a certain type and level of service from their real estate professionals.

 Marketing these properties and working with these individuals requires preparation in advance to be successful.
 You only get one chance to make a great first impression.